More than a song and more than a state of mind, James Taylor’s classic speaks to where we’ve been, where we are, and where we always want to be.

 You know the song.
 Go ahead and conjure the melody.
 Can’t you see the sunshine?
 I bet you didn’t even have to look.
 It’s a magic trick invented by James Taylor and encoded into song.
 And trust me, you don’t even have to tell me what you’re thinking about now because I already know: signs that might be omens say you’re going, you’re going.

 Nic Brown is the author of the novels Doubles and Floodmarkers.
 His writing has appeared in the Harvard Review, Garden & Gun, and The New York Times, among many other publications.
-For 2012-2013, he will be the John and Renee Grisham Writer in Residence at the University of Mississippi.
+Find his archived stories here.